kalyaninagaraj/Domino-Mosaics/README.md

 [@kalyaninagaraj](https://github.com/kalyaninagaraj)

 ## References
-1. IP modeling details can be found in ["Constructing Domino Portraits" in Tribute to a Mathemagician"](http://www.optimization-online.org/DB_FILE/2003/09/722.pdf).
+Details on how to model the integer program  can be found in ["Constructing Domino Portraits" in Tribute to a Mathemagician"](http://www.optimization-online.org/DB_FILE/2003/09/722.pdf).
-2. For Bob Bosch's idea of domino steganography see [here](http://archive.bridgesmathart.org/2020/bridges2020-199.pdf).